 A Thoughtful Beginning

-A thoughtfully created puppy starter kit will be provided and will include everything that you will need for a successful start, visit the link below to see what’s included.
+Thank you for choosing Okefeild Acres and for trusting us to be part of your puppy’s journey.
+A thoughtfully created puppy starter kit will be provided and will include everything that you will need for a successful start, including: